Isn’t dyslexia that thing that makes it hard for people to read and write? So what has that got to do with speech and language therapy?

 Speech and language therapists have a lot of knowledge around the development of phonological awareness skills and several of these skills have been linked to success in learning to read and spell.
 Children who require speech therapy are more likely to develop reading problems later on so developing strong phonological awareness skills in children with speech delays can be helpful when learning to read.

-The only way for a person with dyslexia to work on these skills is to practice them.
 Here are some ideas of what you could focus on when teaching phonological awareness:

 - Rhyming – what rhymes with ball?
 Do frog and pig rhyme?